Average Time to Hike the Appalachian Trail: What to Expect

 Can you hike the Appalachian Trail in 3 months?

 While possible, completing it in 90 days is extremely difficult and requires exceptional fitness, experience, and ideal conditions.
-Less than 1% of hikers achieve this feat The details matter here..
+Less than 1% of hikers achieve this feat Which is the point..

 How much does it cost to hike the AT?